louisdh/lioness/README.md

 ![Platform](https://img.shields.io/badge/Platforms-iOS%20%7C%20macOS%20%7C%20tvOS%20%7C%20watchOS-lightgrey.svg)
 [![Twitter](https://img.shields.io/badge/Twitter-@LouisDhauwe-blue.svg?style=flat)](http://twitter.com/LouisDhauwe)</center>

 Lioness is a high-level programming language designed for mathematical purposes.
 This project includes a lexer, parser, compiler and interpreter.
-All of these are 100% written in Swift with no dependencies.
+All of these are 100% written in Swift without dependencies.

 The syntax of Lioness is inspired by Swift, and its feature set is akin to shader languages such as GLSL.